JAMS Denver is located in Denver and serves Colorado and the Rocky Mountain West

 • claims under specialty policies covering crop insurance, airport liability, food contamination and ride share operations, just to name a few examples.

 In his spare time, John enjoys all of the outdoor activities that Colorado has to offer, including hiking, camping, rafting, skiing, cycling, hunting, fishing and live music at Red Rocks and other venues throughout Colorado with family and friends.
-He is also a skilled carpenter, with a special appreciation for the character and craftsmanship embodied in older homes, who has personally restored and renovated a half dozen homes.
+He is also a skilled carpenter with a special appreciation for the character and craftsmanship embodied in older homes, who has personally restored a half dozen homes.

 Representative cases include: